 Earplugs are vital to protect those in service from hearing loss and damage.
 The result of these lawsuits could help support and compensate the thousands of veterans who have suffered injuries because of faulty earplugs.
 Those who bravely and selflessly commit to serving and protecting the country deserve to be properly protected in every way possible, but 3M products failed to do so.

-If you experienced hearing loss or damage while serving in the military and were issued 3M Combat Grade earplugs Version 2, it’s essential to contact a products liability lawyer to discuss your legal options.
+If you experienced hearing loss or damage while serving in the military and were issued 3M Combat Arms Earplugs Version 2, it’s essential to contact a products liability lawyer to discuss your legal options.
 As the largest MDL in U.S. history, veterans and military personnel deserve justice and compensation for their life-changing injuries.